crypto-org-chain/nft-webtool/README.md

 ## Getting Started

-This is a webtool example to manage your NFTs on Crypto.org Chain Testnet with [Keplr wallet](https://wallet.keplr.app/).
+This is a webtool example to manage your NFTs on Crypto.org Chain with [Keplr wallet](https://wallet.keplr.app/).

-Note: Only `Croeseid-3 Testnet` is supported.
+Note: We support `Croeseid-3 Testnet` and `crypto-org-chain-mainnet-1`

 A deployed version is availabe at https://automatic-enigma-d41a97d9.pages.github.io/
 ### Pre-requisites: